2018 Toyota Camry and Camry Hybrid first drive

 2018 Toyota Camry XSEEnlarge Photo

 The rear seats sit lower than before, and their cushions are slightly shaped to cradle the two outboard passengers.
-There's enough headroom front and rear for adults, but access to the rear is somewhat compromised by the narrow opening between the rear-door pillar and the corner of the seat cushion.
-The interior has plenty of trays, bins, cupholders, and cubbies to hold all the various gear you need on your drives.
+There's enough head room front and rear for adults, but access to the rear is somewhat compromised by the narrow opening between the rear-door pillar and the corner of the seat cushion.
+The interior has plenty of trays, bins, cupholders, and cubbies to hold various gear.

-The engine found in most 2018 Camrys sold will be a 206-horsepower 2.5-liter 4-cylinder, now mated to a new 8-speed automatic transmission driving the front wheels.
+The engine found in most 2018 Camrys sold will be a 206-horsepower 2.5-liter 4-cylinder, now mated to a new 8-speed automatic transmission to drive the front wheels.
 This combination doesn't feel particularly powerful, and full acceleration usually produces two and occasionally three downshifts before the car gets its maximum power.
 It's a tradeoff for fuel economy, with a projected EPA rating of 32 mpg combined.
 The base Camry L, lighter due to fewer features, comes in at a projected 34 mpg combined.

 Email This Page